List of NFL rivalries: Houston Texans vs. Tennessee Titans

 This rivalry matches the old team representing Houston (the Titans, as the Houston Oilers) against the new team (the Texans).
 Though the Titans dominated the series early on, the Texans have made it more competitive as of late.
 A notable moment involved Texans receiver Andre Johnson and Titans cornerback Cortland Finnegan getting into a brawl during a 2010 matchup.
-The series is tied 24–24 as of the 2025 season.
+The series is tied 24–24.
 The two teams have never met in the playoffs.

 AFC West

 Denver Broncos vs. Los Angeles Chargers

-Broncos lead 73–58–1 as of the 2025 season, including having won the only playoff meeting between the two teams, a 2013 AFC Divisional game.
+Broncos currently lead 74–58–1, including having won the only playoff meeting between the two teams, a 2013 AFC Divisional game.

 Denver Broncos vs. Kansas City Chiefs

-Chiefs lead 73–58 as of the 2025 season, which included a run of 16 straight wins, but the Broncos won the only playoff game between the two teams, a 1997 AFC Divisional game.
+Chiefs currently lead 74–59, which included a run of 16 straight wins, but the Broncos won the only playoff game between the two teams, a 1997 AFC Divisional game.